akostrik/stage_telegram_python/README.md

 1) `Server 1` permanently updates the list of the identifiers from _MongoDB Atlas_, via MongoDB API
 1) `Server 1` listens to the chosen channels, via Telegram API
 1) `Server 1` treats every new message, that is:
-  - estimates the marks of the propaganda of the message, via OpenAI API
+  - estimates the propaganda marks of the message, via OpenAI API
-  - based on these marks of the propaganda, it calculates the trust coefficient of the message
+  - based on these propaganda marks, it calculates the trust coefficient of the message
   - extracts the principal information of the new message, in the form of several affirmations, via OpenAI API
   - compares these affirmations to the recent affirmations of the other followed channels
   - stocks the message itself, the result if its analysis, updates the trust coefficients of the channels, updates the index of similarity of the channels in _MongoDB Atlas_ database, via MongoDB API